jesperengstrom/autoscribe/src/documentation/Documentation.md

 * Timestamps can be inserted for individual transcribed "chunks".

-* Transcriptions are exportable in markdown (.md) format.
+* Transcript is stored in browser Local Storage to prevent it from being lost on page reload.

-* Transcription is stored in browser Local Storage to prevent it from being lost.
+* Transcript can be exported in markdown (.md) format.

 ## Usage